Fasting Day 3: For Personal Holiness

-Fasting is a powerful aid to personal sanctity – personal holiness.
-In Fasting Day 3: The Primary Purpose of Fasting (2010 post), we saw that the basic purpose of fasting is self-humbling.
+How so?
+In The Primary Purpose of Fasting, we saw that the basic purpose of fasting is self-humbling.

 Old Bedfellows